DataDinero/DataDinero/README.md

 A commitment to transparency and open communication throughout the project lifecycle A team of experienced data professionals with a passion for innovation and excellence A proven track record of delivering high-quality work on time and within budget We would love to hear from you!
 If you're interested in learning more about our services or discussing how we can help your business succeed with data, please don't hesitate to reach out.
-You can contact us through GitHub, or visit our website at www.datadinero.co.
+You can contact us through GitHub, or visit our website.
 Thank you for considering Data Dinero for your data needs!